Harmish5201/Computer-Vision-Project/README.md

 The Toggles are 'OFF' by default to reduce the workload on your computer.
 To turn them 'ON', please refer the info chart on the overlay.

+You will also need OBS Studio with a virtual camera source to run the Virtual Camera <- which you can use in Discord or other applications.

 ---

 ## 🎨 Filters